Mia Hamm: Early life

-Born in Selma, Alabama, Hamm was the fourth of six children of Bill and Stephanie Hamm.
+Hamm was born on March 17, 1972, in Selma, Alabama to Bill and Stephanie Hamm.
+She is the fourth of six children.
 She wore corrective shoes as a toddler after being born with a club foot.
-Hamm spent her childhood on various United States Air Force bases around the world with her family.
-While living in Florence, Italy, Hamm first played soccer, which was hugely popular there; her entire family quickly became involved in the sport.
-At age five, then living in Wichita Falls, Texas, Hamm joined her first soccer team.
-Her father coached Mia and her newly adopted brother, 8-year-old Garrett.

-Hamm played sports from a young age and excelled as a football player on the boys' team at junior high school.
-She played at the 1987 U.S. Olympic Festival, the youngest player to play for the United States women's national soccer team.
-As a new player, she often started as a forward but did not score a goal during her first year on the team.
-Hamm attended Lake Braddock Secondary School in Burke, Virginia, and helped the Lake Braddock soccer team win the 1989 state championships.
+Hamm spent her childhood on various U.S. Air Force bases around the world with her family.
+She first played soccer while living in Florence, Italy, and her entire family quickly became involved in the sport.
+At age five, Hamm joined her first soccer team in Wichita Falls, Texas.
+Her father coached Hamm and her newly adopted brother, 8-year-old Garrett.
+In junior high school, Hamm excelled as a football player on the boys' team.
+She attended Lake Braddock Secondary School in Burke, Virginia, and helped the Lake Braddock soccer team win the 1989 state championship.

-Club career
+College career

-North Carolina Tar Heels, 1989–1993

-From 1989 to 1993, Hamm attended the University of North Carolina at Chapel Hill, where she helped the Tar Heels win four NCAA Division I Women's Soccer Championships in five years.
+From 1989 to 1993, Hamm attended the University of North Carolina at Chapel Hill, where she helped the Tar Heels win four NCAA Division I Championships in five years.
 She red-shirted the 1991 season to focus on preparation for the inaugural 1991 FIFA Women's World Cup in China.
 North Carolina lost one game of the 95 she played on the team.
-She earned All-American honors, was named the Atlantic Coast Conference (ACC) Player of the Year for three consecutive years, and was named ACC Female Athlete of the Year in 1993 and 1994.
+Hamm earned All-American honors, was named the Atlantic Coast Conference (ACC) Player of the Year for three consecutive years, and was named ACC Female Athlete of the Year in 1993 and 1994.
 She graduated from North Carolina in 1994 with the ACC records for goals (103), assists (72), and total points (278).
-In 2003, she and Michael Jordan were named the ACC's Greatest Athletes of the conference's first fifty years.

-Hamm was a member of the United States women's national college team that won a silver medal, being defeated by China in the final, at the 1993 Summer Universiade in Buffalo, New York.
+In 2003, Hamm and Michael Jordan were named the greatest athletes of the ACC's first fifty years.
+Hamm was a member of the United States women's national college team that won a silver medal at the 1993 Summer Universiade in Buffalo, New York.
+The University of North Carolina retired Hamm's No.19 jersey in 1994.